Mathics3/mathics-threejs-backend/docs/types/color.md

-It's an array of 3 floats from 0 to 1 (red, green and blue).
+A color is an array of 3 floats, for the red, green and blue value.
+A value should be in the range 0 to 1.

 To convert a 0-255 number to 0-1 you just need to divide 1 by the number.